mariuszmspace/my-links/README.md

 * [Clear Linux](https://clearlinux.org/) - New name for Clear Containers, attempts combine the security advantages of VMs with the deployment advantages of containers -- `various lang`
 * [Click](https://github.com/databricks/click) - REPL CLI for Kubernetes -- `Rust`
 * [Cloud Foundry](https://www.cloudfoundry.org/) - Open source PaaS by VMware and Pivotal -- `Golang` `Ruby`
+* [ClusterCloner](https://github.com/doitintl/ClusterCloner) - Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from AWS, GCP, and Azure -- `Golang`
 * [CodeReady Containers](https://github.com/code-ready/crc) - Run OpenShift 4.x locally on your laptop, RECOMMENDED -- `various lang`
 * [CodeReady Single Node Cluster (SNC)](https://github.com/code-ready/snc) - Script to create an OpenShift 4.x single node cluster on Linux using KVM -- `shell`
 * [Contour](https://github.com/heptio/contour) - Kubernetes ingress controller using Lyft's Envoy proxy -- `Golang`